ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/05-stacks-as-arrays.md

 - Prio 1: explanations of the pseudocode, not just the code (also file 05b)
 :::

-The array-based stack contains pre-allocated internal array, and the size of the stack.
+The array-based stack contains a pre-allocated internal array, and the size of the stack.

     datatype ArrayStack implements Stack:
         internalArray = new Array(1000)  // Internal array containing the stack elements